Mythque/hello-world/README.md

-Just started oding for fun, willing to learn something new so I ended here on GitHub.
+Just started coding for fun, I was willing to learn something new so I ended here on GitHub.
 Feel free to ask any question :-)